PHOTO TOUR OVERVIEW

 Three-day Great Ocean Road Photography Tour.

-- With over 35 years of experience in the photographic industry, award-winning professional photographer George Triantafillou and Karolin Schild are guiding you to the best photo spots around Great Ocean Road and some unique locations.
+- With over 40 years of experience in the photographic industry, award-winning professional photographers George Triantafillou and Karolin Schild are guiding you to the best photo spots around Great Ocean Road and some unique locations.

-- We will meet at the Sky Bus drop of point Southbank, Melbourne CBD (opposite Crown car park ), and start our journey of the day at 10:00 am for a sunset photography workshop along the Great Ocean Road.
+- We will meet at the Sky Bus drop-off point Southbank, Melbourne CBD (opposite Crown car park ), and start our journey of the day at 10:00 am for a sunset photography workshop along the Great Ocean Road.

-- The following days, after photographing and watching the sunrise in the mornings, we will visit various amazing photo opportunities along the coast and inland.
+- In the following days, after photographing and watching the sunrise in the mornings, we will visit various amazing photo opportunities along the Great Ocean Road coast.

-- We finishing the tour by photographing the sunset and then drive back to Melbourne (late arrival expected).
+- We finish the tour by photographing our last sunrise and breakfast (not included) and then driving back to Melbourne (late arrival expected).

 - How to photograph stunning waterfalls.